-Welcome to the Pinewood Emergency Team, an elite group of the best rescue heroes working together to respond to emergencies across all Pinewood facilities!.
+Welcome to the Pinewood Emergency Team, an elite group of the best rescue heroes working together to respond to emergencies across all Pinewood facilities!
+Using high-tech equipment, we work hard to save countless amount of visitors every day!
+We primarily patrol the Pinewood Computer Core, our main homebase.

 Above the flames!

-Being “on duty” is defined by a number of factors and includes many ins and outs- also read up on the handbooks of Pinewood Builders Security Team and The Mayhem Syndicate after your are finished here for the best possible grasp on the restrictions you must abide by.
+- Being “on duty” is defined by a number of factors and includes many ins and outs - also read up on the handbooks of the Pinewood Builders Security Team and The Mayhem Syndicate after you are finished here for the best possible grasp on the restrictions you must abide by.

-In order to be properly recognized as a PET respondent, you must fill the proper requirements to be on-duty.
+In order to be properly recognized as a PET respondent; you must fill in the proper requirements to be on-duty.

-An on-duty PET respondent must have their ranktag set to PET group (this can be done with the in-game command “!setgroup pet”), an official PET uniform work at all times and the handbook rules in their head.
+An on-duty PET respondent must have their ranktag set to PET group (this can be done with the in-game command “!setgroup pet”), an official PET uniform on at all times, as well as the handbook rules in their head.
 Seen below are the various examples of a PET respondent ready to go on-duty!

-An on-duty PET respondent may NEVER carry TMS or PBST tools.
+An on-duty PET respondent may NEVER carry TMS or PBST tools, that is against the handbook.
+TMS and PBST are also not allowed to carry PET tools whilst on-duty.

 The following outlines some important information for those who are on-duty for PET that are otherwise not specified on other sections of the handbook.